Building Inclusive Workplaces.

-This photo, as well as documenting this seminal building’s construction, is often used as a way for us to reflect on how our attitudes have changed towards safety, and how we value human life.
-These workers were hundreds of feet above the ground, not tied on, and with little consideration for their safety.
-The photo gives us some insight into what was considered ‘normal’ or ‘acceptable’ at the time.
+This photo, as well as documenting this seminal building’s construction, is often used as a way for us to reflect on how our attitudes have changed towards safety and how we value human life.
+These workers were hundreds of feet above the ground, not tied on, with little consideration for their safety.
+The photo gives us some insight into what was considered normal or acceptable at the time.

 There is no doubt that our relationship to the safety of people at work has changed significantly since the 1930s.
 The way we now build these type of buildings is much safer, with the expectation that no one dies or even gets injured during their construction.
-Indeed, our relationship to, and definition of, safety at work has shifted in many other significant ways.
+Our relationship to and definition of safety, at work has shifted in many other significant ways.

-We have moved beyond safety being simply the absence of harm done to people.
+We have moved beyond safety being the absence of harm done to people.
 Today, we consider that Safety is one of humankind’s most fundamental concerns.
-In everything we undertake, we all hope to emerge on the other side intact and free from harm – and having learned something from the experience we can take into the next endeavour.
+In everything we undertake, we all hope to emerge on the other side intact, free from harm and having learned something from the experience we can take into the next endeavour.

-I had the privilege at the end of last year to be shown around Google’s headquarters in Zurich.
-Google is one of the most innovative of companies and knows that they must create a ‘safe environment’ for their people – not just to attract and retain the best talent, but to enable them to do their best work.
-As you walk around, you are struck by the openness of the offices (yet people are working intimately in small teams), the flexible working hours, and the fun that they build into the work environment that simply results in people loving being ‘at work’.
+I had the privilege to be shown around Google’s headquarters in Zurich.
+Google is one of the most innovative companies and knows that they must create a safe environment for their people.
+Not to attract and retain the best talent but to enable them to do their best work.
+As you walk around, you are struck by the openness of the offices and yet people are working intimately in small teams.
+The flexible working hours and the fun they build into the working environment results in people loving being at work.

 These are all the physical parts of the office they provide.
-However, you are conscious of the care they show every member of their team, the fact that innovation is both encouraged, and indeed expected, even embedded in their culture.
-They use seed funding to promote and accelerate great new ideas, then rapidly create teams around these ideas.
-People are encouraged to work on whatever inspires them, and have fun doing it.
+You are conscious of the care they show every member of their team, the fact that innovation is both encouraged and expected.
+They promote and accelerate new ideas and rapidly create teams around them.
+People are encouraged to work on whatever inspires them and have fun doing it.

-These are some of the ways that Google creates a safe environment for its people and, hence, encourages innovation and creativity.
-This is an example of how safety, in its broadest sense, has become an enabler of organisational performance.
+These are some of the ways that Google creates a safe environment for its people, encouraging innovation and creativity.
+This is an example of how safety has become an enabler of organisational performance.

-When people feel safe, they bring their full genuine selves to work and thrive, and when they thrive, their organisation thrives.
-We call organisations that thrive Why-Based Organisations, and these organisations have four key attributes, over and above normal organisations.
+When people feel safe, they bring their full genuine selves to work which enables them to thrive and their organisation to thrive.
+We call these organisations Why-Based Organisations and they have four key attributes, over and above normal organisations.

-To continue the conversation of how to start to create these type of organisations, we have produced a short three-part video series on steps to becoming a thriving organisation and would love for you to contribute to the conversation.
+To continue the conversation of how to start to create these organisations, we have produced a short three-part video series on becoming a thriving organisation and would love for you to contribute to the conversation.